Categories

 The province is suitable for cattle with its wide terrains, grass diversity, and climate.

-In the past, it was full of forests owing to a general lack of agricultural activities.
-Its forests were untouched from human exploitation due to the immense cost of clearing the lands, the frequency of Moro raids particularly along the coastlines, locust infestation in the 1840s, the preference of the inhabitants for hunting as a source of food in those times, and the official policy enforced during the Spanish era that protected forestland.
+In the past, its lands hosted thick forests owing to a general lack of agricultural activities.
+Its woodlands were untouched from human exploitation due to the immense cost of clearing the lands, the frequency of Moro raids particularly along the coastlines, locust infestation in the 1840s, the preference of the inhabitants for hunting as a source of food in those times, and the official policy enforced during the Spanish era against deforestation.

 In 1868, however, a shift in policy saw extensive deforestation that changed the ecological lay-out of the province to one with vast tracts of grass plains.